curl/everything-curl/libcurl-names.md

 3. There's also support for resolving with the c-ares third party library, which supports asynchronous name resolving without the use of threads.
-This scales better to huge number of parallel transfers but it isn't always 100% compatible with the native name resolver funtionality.
+This scales better to huge number of parallel transfers but it isn't always 100% compatible with the native name resolver functionality.

 ## Caching